chaohstat/FGWAS/readme.txt

-This FGWAS package is developed by Chao Huang and Hongtu Zhu from the [BIG-S2 lab](http://odin.mdacc.tmc.edu/bigs2/).

-FGWAS (Functional Genome Wide Association analysiS) is a Python coding based package for imaging genetic analysis.
-Functional phenotypes (e.g., subcortical surface representation), which commonly arise in imaging genetic studies, have been used to detect putative genes for complexly inherited neuropsychiatric and neurodegenerative disorders.
-However, existing statistical methods largely ignore the functional features (e.g., functional smoothness and correlation).
-The aim of this toolbox is to develop a functional genome-wide association analysis framework to efficiently carry out whole-genome analyses of functional phenotypes.
-FGWAS consists of three components: a multivariate varying coefficient model, a global sure independence screening procedure, and a test procedure.
-Compared with the standard multivariate regression model, the multivariate varying coefficient model explicitly models the functional features of functional phenotypes through the integration of smooth coefficient functions and functional principal component analysis.
-Statistically, compared with existing methods for genomewide association studies (GWAS), FGWAS can substantially boost the detection power for discovering important genetic variants influencing brain structure and function.
-Simulation studies show that FGWAS outperforms existing GWAS methods for searching sparse signals in an extremely large search space, while controlling for the family-wise error rate.
-# Command Script

 A.Pipeline: run the following scripts in order in python3:
 0.preparation
   0.1 modify PATH in the following 3 scripts into your path containing all python scripts contained in this package